Hunter Woodhall

-Hunter Woodhall (born February 17, 1999) is an American track and field athlete.
+Hunter Ryan Woodhall (born February 17, 1999) is an American track and field athlete.
 He won a gold medal in Men's 400 m T62 at the 2024 Summer Paralympics, following a bronze medal in the same event at the 2020 Summer Paralympics.

 He made his international debut in 2015 with a silver and bronze medal at the 2015 IPC Athletics World Championships and later won a bronze and silver medal at the 2016 Summer Paralympics.
 After graduating from Syracuse High School, he became the first double amputee to earn an NCAA Division I scholarship.

 Early life

 Woodhall was born in Georgia, United States while his father was serving in the military.
 Woodhall's parents decided to amputate both of his legs at 11 months old due to fibular hemimelia.
 Raised in Syracuse, Utah, he was homeschooled until fifth grade and upon entering public school he was bullied for his disability.
 Although he was initially given prosthetic legs, Woodhall switched to carbon fiber "blades" for running and joined a track team.